UCB-stat-159-s23/project-Group11/_sources/README.md

 * `PRGMOFR`: Number of programs offered

 For more information on the additional variables, please refer to the [Data Dictionary](https://collegescorecard.ed.gov/data/).
 Make sure to download the `Most Recent Institution-Level Data` data dictionary and you can find all the descriptions of the variables in the `Institution_Data_Dictionary` tab.

+## Running Instructions
+To run the main notebook, you have two options: you can either use the provided [binder link](https://mybinder.org/v2/gh/UCB-stat-159-s23/project-Group11.git/HEAD?labpath=main.ipynb), or you can [clone the repository](https://github.com/UCB-stat-159-s23/project-Group11.git) and run the notebook locally.
+If you choose to run the notebook locally, we have also included a makefile with instructions to help streamline the process.

 ## License
 The project is released under the BSD 3-clause License.